Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Residence Life staff members are available to check residents into their rooms.
-Along with receiving keys, residents are required to complete a Key Card, Emergency Contact Card and Room Condition Form, returning all by a specified date.
+Along with receiving keys, residents are required to complete a Room Condition Form.
 (This involves reviewing the room and noting on the form any details regarding the condition of the room.
-It is important to fill out the form thoroughly, as the resident may be held responsible for any damage other than normal wear and tear not recorded on the check-in portion of the form.)
-Failure to do so will result in a $50 fine and the resident will be financially responsible for any damages discovered in their room at the time of check-out.
+It is important to fill out the form thoroughly, as the resident may be held responsible for any damage other than normal wear and tear not recorded on the check-in portion of the form.) the resident will be financially responsible for any damages discovered in their room at the time of check-out.
 The resident is responsible for the room and its contents.
 Signing the Room Condition Form indicates that the resident is in agreement with the information recorded.
 This responsibility for the room extends to any damage resulting from a guest or carelessness on the part of the resident; such as leaving the room unlocked and unattended.

 Only Founders’ Woods residents are permitted to stay in their assigned apartments during Thanksgiving, holidays and winter and spring breaks.
 Residents are expected to abide by all University and residence hall policies, as well as state and federal laws.